pombredanne/data_structures/README.md

-# Data Structures and Classic Algorithms
+# Data Structures and Algorithms
-A collection of data structures.
+A collection of data structures and algorithms.